obsidianmd/obsidian-clipper/docs/Templates.md

 permalink: web-clipper/templates
 description: Learn to create templates that capture and organize web page metadata automatically with Web Clipper.
 ---

-[[Introduction to Obsidian Web Clipper|Web Clipper]] allows you to create templates that automatically capture and organize metadata from web pages.
-Example templates are available in the [clipper-templates repo](https://github.com/kepano/clipper-templates).
+[[Introduction to clipper for AppFlowy|Web Clipper]] allows you to create templates that automatically capture and organize metadata from web pages.

 ## Create or edit a template